 Reports on the salmon from the other side of the table were positive: light pastry and generous amounts of salmon contrasted nicely with the caper and tomato dressing, while the accompanying potato chips were well-seasoned.

 Too full to continue to pudding, we went on a tour of the building, particularly enjoying the glassed-in roof space that would make a lovely private party area, before settling in for a beer tasting that showcased the diverse selection on offer.

 We had a lovely evening that was further enhanced by the surprise appearance of the Puboholic and his lovely wife.
-Everything we ate was of a good standard and the refurbishment of the building is just as striking as my proudly Scouse friend promised.
+Everything we ate was of a good standard and the refurbishment of the Botanist York is just as striking as my proudly Scouse friend promised.